 The feasibility of a noise abatement measure is an engineering consideration.
 Noise abatement must be predicted to reduce noise by at least 5 dB at an impacted receptor to be considered feasible from an acoustical perspective.
-As stated above, noise abatement measures that provide noise reduction of more than 5 dB are encouraged as long as they meet the reasonableness guidelines covered below.
+Noise abatement measures that provide noise reduction of more than 5 dB are encouraged as long as they meet the reasonableness guidelines discussed under Reasonableness below.